The future of construction: opportunities and challenges

 Pamela Mitchell, Director, Development and Asset Management at Regent Capital

-As a developer, we have to commit to designs and some pricing at inception stage and work though the planning process.
-Not having a system of sufficiently early engagement with planners means that it is taking longer to get decisions, resulting in increased risks at planning stage.
+As a developer, we have to commit to designs and some pricing at the inception stage and work through the planning process.
+Not having a system of sufficiently early engagement with planners means that it is taking longer to get decisions, resulting in increased risks at the planning stage.